WebDataRocks/pivot-highcharts-angular/README.md

 # Example of integrating WebDataRocks with the Angular framework and Highcharts

-This repository contains the sample project of [WebDataRocks](https://www.webdatarocks.com/) with [Angular framework](https://angular.io/) and [Highcharts](https://www.highcharts.com/).
+This repository contains the sample project that shows how to integrate [WebDataRocks](https://www.webdatarocks.com/) with [Angular framework](https://angular.io/) and [Highcharts](https://www.highcharts.com/).

-This project is also available as [a live demo](https://codesandbox.io/s/qko3pl0mxw)!
+The project is also available as [a live demo](https://codesandbox.io/s/qko3pl0mxw)!

 ## Prerequisites